Ritikdata12/furete-assignment/README.md

 ### 2. Appointment Booking System
 - Users can book appointments by selecting a date.
 - Prevents booking of past dates.
-- Disables previously booked dates using a mock backend with hardcoded unavailable dates (e.g., `2024-12-25` and `2024-12-31`).
+- Disables previously booked dates using a mock backend.
 - Displays a message when a date is unavailable: _"This date is unavailable.
 Please select another date."_

 ---